cnbbooks/lfe-sicp/ch1/example_testing_for_primality.md

               m))))
 ```

-This is very similar to the ``fast-expt/2`` procedure of the section [Exponentiation]().
+This is very similar to the ``fast-expt/2`` function of the section [Exponentiation]().
 It uses successive squaring, so that the number of steps grows logarithmically with the exponent.[^3]

 The Fermat test is performed by choosing at random a number $$a$$ between 1 and $$n - 1$$ inclusive and checking whether the remainder modulo $$n$$ of the $$n$$th power of $$a$$ is equal to $$a$$.
 The random number $$a$$ is chosen using the ``uniform/1`` function from the ``random`` module in the Erlang standard library. ``uniform/1`` returns a nonnegative integer between ``1`` and the provided input, inclusive; this is exactly what we need.